scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Again, we recommend using MiMa to double-check that you have not broken binary compatibility after making changes.

-### Changing case class definition in a compatible manner
+### Changing a case class definition in a backwards-compatible manner

 Sometimes it is desirable to be able to change the definition of a case class (adding and/or removing fields) while still staying compatible with the users of the case class, i.e. not breaking the so called _binary compatibility_.